palomachain/pigeon/README.md

 > A Golang cross-chain message relayer system
 > for Paloma validators to deliver messages to any blockchain.

-For Crosschain software engineers that want simultaneous control of mulitiple smart contracts, on any blockchain, Paloma is decentralized and consensus-driven message delivery, fast state awareness, low cost state computation, and powerful attestation system that enables scaleable, crosschain, smart contract execution with any data source.
+For Crosschain software engineers that want simultaneous control of multiple smart contracts, on any blockchain, Paloma is decentralized and consensus-driven message delivery, fast state awareness, low cost state computation, and powerful attestation system that enables scalable, crosschain, smart contract execution with any data source.

 ## Table of Contents